acadadev/rosrider_doc/03_CONNECT/README.md

 </div>

 This command will display a table of I2C addresses.
 The default address of the ROSRider is `0x3C`, and the default address of the ROS2RPI card is `0x20`.

-Note: If you only have a ROSRider connected directly, you should only see the address `0x3C`.
+If you only have a ROSRider connected directly, you should only see the address `0x3C`.

 __Connecting ROSRider to NVIDIA Jetson__